-(This is a working text, a transparent insight into my workings and thoughts during the Varda Artist Residency Program.
+(This was a working text, a transparent insight into my workings and thoughts during my time at the Varda Artist Residency Program.
 This section was updated regularly during the project, it is now a series of notes available to the public.)

 This project aims to focus on the relations between the experience of home and global social issues, the known vs. unknown.
 (Opposites) The research is the empirical relation to the outside world, the phenomenological response to the 'unknown', the relation to the 'unknown / yet to be known.'

 I'm exploring relations between individuals (ideas, objects, places).
 Individuals who I understand as having no prior described connection.
 In this particular case, I have chosen three different cities, Wellington, San Francisco, and Auckland where I will openly incorporate individuals who I do not necessarily have a prior connection to into my work.
 I see this as an on going exercise.

 (I am unable to escape myself, so this exploration will inevitably be in relation to myself.
 I am employing phenomenological research as the viewer, the “third person”, outsider, to look at ways to enable correspondence between individuals in each location.)

 This project began on the 13th of April 2016.
 I acquired two curtains I have since sectioned into 8 panels.
 (The curtains are a cotton / synthetic mix material with a thermal layer on one side.)
 Each panel is now approximately 2170 x 1050 mm, after I had the panels re-sewn to hang again.
 (I have painted the panels prior to them being re-sewn by a curtain maker who works from home, a 40 minute train trip from Wellington City.)